 - Go to your order history list – HERE (you will have to log in into your account or to lookup by email and zip code).

 - Locate your order and click RMA button

 - Fill out and submit RMA request form and you will receive email confirmation with RMA Number included.

-Once authorization has been obtained, please return item shipping prepaid to
+Once authorization has been obtained, please add postage and return item shipping prepaid to